Roomshambles0/interactive-whiteboard/README.md

 - **Hand-Drawn Graphics**: The application utilizes Rough.js to create a hand-drawn effect on graphics.
 - **Responsive Design**: Tailwind CSS is employed for creating a responsive and visually appealing user interface.
 - **Authentication**: Implemented User authentication where each user can create account and his drawing files.
--**Realtime Application**: This is realtime application where data saved to the backend using socket.io libraty.
+- **Realtime Application**: This is realtime application where data saved to the backend using socket.io libraty.

 ## Technologies Used